weimeng/streamdeck-gitlab/README.md

 1. Enter your GitLab URL (without trailing slash), username and personal access token in the Stream Deck key properties.
 1. Done!

+## Contributing

+The main repository is located on GitLab.com at https://gitlab.com/weimeng/streamdeck-gitlab.

+Issues should be reported in the [GitLab.com project issue tracker](https://gitlab.com/weimeng/streamdeck-gitlab/-/issues).
+Code contributions are welcome.